LassoSoft/LassoGuide/lasso_guide_source/api/ljapi-methods.rst

    Creat an object that can be passed to a Java method as a Java float primitive.

-.. class:: jint
+.. type:: jint
 .. method:: jint(val::integer)

    Creat an object that can be passed to a Java method as a Java integer primitive.

-.. class:: jshort
+.. type:: jshort
 .. method:: jshort(val::integer)

    Creat an object that can be passed to a Java method as a Java short primitive.

-.. class:: jchar
+.. type:: jchar
 .. method:: jchar(val::string)

    Creat an object that can be passed to a Java method as a Java char primitive.

-.. class:: jchararray
+.. type:: jchararray
 .. method:: jchararray(val::string)

    Creat an object that can be passed to a Java method as a Java array of char primitives.

-.. class:: jbyte
+.. type:: jbyte
 .. method:: jbyte(val::bytes)

    Creat an object that can be passed to a Java method as a Java byte primitive.

-.. class:: jbytearray
+.. type:: jbytearray
 .. method:: jbytearray(val::bytes)

    Creat an object that can be passed to a Java method as a Java array of byte